Hawxy/auth0-vue-samples/03-Vue-3-Composition-TS/README.md

+# NOTE: This example is now deprecated, use the new official Vue 3 SDK: https://github.com/auth0/auth0-vue

 # Vue Composition + Typescript Example

 The example is similar to `Login-01`, however is completely rewritten with Vue 3 Composition + Typescript in mind.
 I've kept the visuals the same.